Ademic2022/Fix_My_Code_Challenge/README.md

 # Fix My Code Challenge
-  Fix my code is a new type of project, where we'll jump into an existing code base and fix it!
-This is done using pre-written repos as initial files for all solutions.
-I'm not coding anything new, just fixing the existing code base.
+  Fix my code is a new type of project, where we'll dive into a code base that already exists and fix it!
+Pre-written repos are used as the starting point for all of the solutions in this.
+I'm only fixing the existing code base; I'm not writing any new code.

-This was a project provided by ALX in which I was challenged with debugging various programs.
-The challenges spanned a variety of programming languages from C to Python to Javascript to Ruby and more, some of which I was familiar with, others of which I was not.
-The specific list of projects contained follows:
+I was tasked with debugging multiple programs for a project that ALX delivered.
+The problems involved a range of programming languages, some of which I was familiar with and others of which I was not, including C, Python, Javascript, Ruby, and others.
+The following is a detailed list of the projects:

 * [0x00.
 Fix my code](./0x00-challenge)